 The District may exchange lands it has acquired under the Florida Forever program for other lands that qualify for acquisition under the program.
-In an exchange, the District's Governing Board establishes the terms and conditions it considers necessary to equalize values of the exchange properties.
+The District's Governing Board establishes the terms and conditions it considers necessary to equalize values of the exchange properties.
 In all such exchanges, the District's goal will be to ensure that there is no net loss of wetland protection and that there is a net positive environmental benefit.